-Note: Samsung E-FOTA will reach end of service on July 31, 20022.
+Note: Samsung E-FOTA reached end of service on July 31, 2022.
 For more information see the information from Samsung.
 For information about migrating to Samsung E-FOTA One, visit support.blackberry.com to read article 69901.

 - 1. On the menu bar, click Policies and Profiles. - 2.
 Click Compliance > Device SR requirements - 3.
-Click +. - 4.
+Click + - 4.
 Type a name and description for the profile. - 5.
 Click the Android tab. - 6.
-For Work space only and Work and personal full control devices, perform the following steps to set rules for OS updates: - a) In the OS update rule table, click +. - b) In the Device model drop-down list, select a device model. - c) In the OS version drop-down list, select the installed OS version. - d) In the Update rule drop-down list, select one of the following options: - Select Default to allow the user to choose when to install updates. - Select Update automatically to install updates without prompting the user. - Select Update automatically between to install updates between the times you specify without prompting the user.
+For Work space only and Work and personal full control devices, perform the following steps to set rules for OS updates: - a) In the OS update rule table, click +. - b) In the Device model drop-down list, select a device model. - c) In the OS version drop-down list, select the installed OS version. - d) In the Update rule drop-down list, select one of the following options.
+Note that on devices activated with Work space only (Android Enterprise fully managed device), users cannot choose when to install updates. - Select Default to allow the user to choose when to install updates. - Select Update automatically to install updates without prompting the user. - Select Update automatically between to install updates between the times you specify without prompting the user.
 The user can choose to install updates outside of this window. - Select Postpone up to 30 days to block installation of updates for 30 days.
 After 30 days, the user can choose when to install an update.
 Depending on the device manufacturer and wireless service provider, security updates might not be postponed. - e) When you are done, click Add. - f) Repeat step 6 for each rule that you want to add.